probe-rs/probe-rs/README.md

 ### 1. Set the Cargo runner

 The recommend way to use `probe-run` is to set as the Cargo runner of your application.
-### 1. Set the Cargo runner

-The recommend way to use `probe-run` is to set as the Cargo runner of your application.

 Add these two lines to your Cargo configuration file (`.cargo/config.toml`) and set the particular `--chip` value for your target.
 In this case it is `nRF52840_xxAA` for the [nRF52840]: